-- 2. Amounts that are imputed interest on a deferred sales contract under section 483: - 3.
-Amounts treated as interest or OID under the stripped bond rules under section 1286; and - 4.
+- 1. The excess of a debt instrument's stated redemption price at maturity over its issue price, as determined under section 1273; - 2.
+Amounts that are imputed interest on a deferred sales contract under section 483; - Amounts treated as interest or OID under the stripped bond rules under section 1286; and - 4.
 Amounts treated as OID under the below-market interest rate rules under section 7872.